 Creative Writing, Poetry, and Photography Club

-Film & Theater Club
+Film and Theatre Club

-This club is open to students of the French language who would like to have a real experience of French and France, in a highly interactive environment.
-Our goal is to use the skills already acquired in the language and go on a discovery journey of France, its landscapes, and all aspects of its culture.
+French students will enjoy a real experience of French, France, and the French-speaking world in a very interactive environment.
+Use your skills already acquired in the language and go on a discovery journey of France, its landscapes, and all aspects of its culture.

 Model United Nations Club

-The music club is open to students who love, create or live for music.
-Our goal is to celebrate, educate, support, inspire, create, listen to and express our love of the spirit of music.
-Students create songs online and explore ideas of how sound, song, and community are affected by the expression of music.
+This club is open those who love, create, or live for music.
+Celebrate, educate, support, inspire, create, listen to, and express your love for the spirit of music.

 This club is for students who aspire to perform, record, and share their music.
 Our goal is to enjoy the musical offerings of each participant and give constructive feedback when it is invited.
 Students will learn techniques associated with recording, performance, voice, lyricism, and instrument arrangement.
 Moreover, we will explore ideas of sound, song, genres of music, and collaborate to create pieces of music together.

 Members will explore the structures of government and apply what has been learned to Laurel Springs School’s processes approved by the club advisor.
 There will be a student representative for each grade level and committees formed as needed.